 City of Fond du Lac Inspection & Maintenance Log Grass Swales & Filter Strips

-Summary of Maintenance Completed Since Last Inspection: ---

-,

-Maintenance Completed During Inspection:

-Maintenance Recommendations: Include timeline and additional site investigation, planning or engineering required.
+Include timeline and additional site investigation, planning or engineering required.
 Provide applicable technical specifications.

 I hereby certify that the information provided on the inspection and maintenance log is truthful and accurate to my best professional judgement.

-Name:

-Date:

-Signature: